Kilmacow: Geography

 Situated about 7 km (4 mi) south of Mullinavat and 8 km (5 mi) north from Waterford City, Kilmacow consists of an Upper and Lower Village approximately 1 km (0.6 mi) apart.
 The population of each of the villages is approximately 650.
 The Blackwater river runs through both the Upper and Lower Villages.

 Public transport

 Bus Éireann route 365 from Thomastown to Waterford via Knocktopher serves the village on Thursdays only allowing passengers an opportunity to travel into Waterford for a few hours.
 The bus stops at the community centre.

 Amenities

-Pubs in Kilmacow include The Den (form.
-The Foxes Den), The Thatch, Irish's Bar, Spinners Bar (form.
-Cookes), and the Seanti Bar.

 Kilmacow has three primary schools: a mixed school at Strangsmills, a boys' school in Dangan, and a girls' school in the upper village.
-The boys and girls schools have now joined together with junior infants to second class now in what was the boys' school and third to sixth class now in what was the girls' school.
+The boys and girls schools have now joined with junior infants to second class now in what was the boys' school and third to sixth class now in what was the girls' school.

 Kilmacow youth club has re-opened in recent years providing a place where young people can meet and participate in a variety of activities.